Have you noticed your ball python is not eating?

 How To Tell If A Ball Python Is Stressed

 If your ball python is stressed, their body language will be different from normal behavior, and they might not have an appetite and start hissing or striking at you.

-Stress is detrimental to your ball python’s health, so it is important to understand and make changes to relax your pet.
+Stress is detrimental to your ball python’s health, so it is essential to understand and make changes to relax your pet.

 Keep reading for more information on how to tell if your ball python is stressed and what to do to help.

 How To Tell If A Ball Python Is Stressed

 If your ball python is experiencing stress, there are many health problems they could develop as a direct result.

 Because their health is greatly affected, it is crucial to identify if your ball python is experiencing stress quickly.

 You will notice your ball python is stressed for several reasons, but the first tip-off will be a lack of appetite and a change in body language.